KyleKao-a/Kyle-s-BSE-Portfolio/index.md

 ![Headstone Image](MIT_Milestone_2_code.jpg)

-**On my MIT app inventor, the blocks here are for connecting Bluetooth and for changing the text if the user is slouching or not slouching.
+**Figure 2.
+On my MIT app inventor, the blocks here are for connecting Bluetooth and for changing the text if the user is slouching or not slouching.
 Listpicker1 acts as the Bluetooth picker with "setListPicker1.Elements" giving us a list of availble connections.
 When the Bluetooth is connected the app runs and if-if else statement in which it reads the unsigned byte recieved by the Bluetooth.
 Based on the number received, the text on ListPicker 2 either changes to slouching or not slouching**

 I encountered multiple issues when connecting my Bluetooth module both from the module being difficult to work with, along with me not quite understanding how the Bluetooth worked.
 I would blindly follow guides I found online instead of trying to understand what the methods in the Software Serial library or the blocks in the MIT App inventor did.
 Eventually by patiently sitting down and learning what they did, I was able to make my app work.
 For my third milestone, I plan on finalizing a lot of my project.
 This includes soldering my wires, permanently attaching my flex sensor onto my back brace, and adding a notification system onto my app with my new understanding of what the blocks do.